-Data on the abundance and composition of Central Valley Chinook salmon indicates that approximately 75 percent of all Central Valley-origin Chinook salmon available for consumption by Southern Resident killer whales are produced by Central Valley fall-run Chinook salmon hatcheries (Palmer-Zwhalen and Kormos, 2012).
+Data on the abundance and composition of Central Valley Chinook salmon indicates that approximately 75% of all Central Valley-origin Chinook salmon available for consumption by Southern Resident killer whales are produced by Central Valley fall-run Chinook salmon hatcheries (Palmer-Zwhalen and Kormos 2012).
 Most Central Valley hatchery fall-run Chinook salmon are released directly into San Francisco Bay, and thus bypass potential impacts from project operations.
 Even where there might be a nexus with CVP and SWP operations.
 The purpose of Central Valley fall-run Chinook salmon hatchery programs is to produce large numbers of fish independent of freshwater conditions.

-Since fall-run Chinook salmon hatcheries came on-line more than forty years ago, the only period of exceptionally low returns was principally attributed to unusual ocean conditions (Lindley et al., 2007).
+Since fall-run Chinook salmon hatcheries began operating more than 40 years ago, the only period of exceptionally low returns was principally attributed to unusual ocean conditions (Lindley et al. 2007).
 Ocean commercial and recreational fisheries annually harvest hundreds of thousands of Chinook salmon.
-The Northwest Region of NMFS (NMFS, 2009) used a model that estimates prey reduction associated with the salmon fishery and which considers the metabolic requirements of killer whales and the remaining levels of prey availability.
+The Northwest Region of NMFS (NMFS 2009) used a model that estimates prey reduction associated with the salmon fishery and which considers the metabolic requirements of killer whales and the remaining levels of prey availability.
 Their analysis concluded that the salmon fishery was not likely to result in jeopardy for Southern Resident killer whales.

 CEQA Significance Determination and Mitigation Measures for Alternatives 1, 2, and 3

-Given conclusions and discussions from NMFS (2009, 2019), and that at least 75 percent of fall-run Chinook salmon available for Southern Resident killer whales are produced by Central Valley hatcheries, it is likely that Central Valley fall-run Chinook salmon as a prey base for killer whales would not be appreciably affected by the operations of Alternatives 1-3.
-The potential impacts on Southern Resident Killer Whale are considered less than significant.
+Given conclusions and discussions from NMFS (2009, 2019), and that at least 75% of fall-run Chinook salmon available for Southern Resident killer whales are produced by Central Valley hatcheries, it is likely that Central Valley fall-run Chinook salmon as a prey base for killer whales would not be appreciably affected by the operations of Alternatives 1, 2, and 3.
+Operation of Alternative 1, 2, or 3, would not have a substantial adverse effect, either directly or through habitat modifications, on Southern Resident killer whale.
+Operations of Alternative 1, 2, or 3 would be less than significant.

 NEPA Conclusion for Alternatives 1, 2, and 3